Dental Anxiety & Dental Phobia Guide | Coping with Fear of the Dentist

 There are many reasons that people feel uneasy about a dental appointment.
 Dental anxiety often stems from negative past-experiences with dental treatment, and these feelings can stay with people for many years.

 “As a patient-focused dental practice, it is our goal to ensure that you never feel rushed while we discuss your dental problems.
-Our goal is to make you as comfortable as possible while being mindful of your underlying anxiety or your concerns regarding dental treatment,” Dr Davies continues.
+Our goal is to make you as comfortable as possible while being mindful of your underlying anxiety and your concerns regarding dental treatment,” says Dr Ian Davies.

 Anxiety may even stem from childhood memories or a seemingly unrelated experience such as a traumatic event, and some common causes of dental anxiety include –